Basics of Crypto Security

 The great irony of digital money is that to secure it, you have to rely on paper stored in traditional banking institutions.
 Luckily companies like Gemini and Vault12 are leading the way to give people options to secure their assets.

-In the last 10 years we have seen digital money, cryptocurrency added to the mix - from burying treasure, hiding cash in the mattress, to bank safety deposit accounts, FDIC, and regulatory bodies looking out for the interests of retail investors.
+In the last 10 years we have seen digital money in the form of cryptocurrency added to the mix.
+Mechanisms to protect money have evolved from burying treasure, hiding cash in the mattress, to bank safety deposit accounts, FDIC, and regulatory bodies looking out for the interests of retail investors.

 Looking forwards — think of all of the products services, jobs, opportunities, profits, regulations that have flourished across all sectors as the very nature of money has evolved over the generations — all because there were suitable ways for protecting money itself.